 The 10,000 hours principle

 Not everyone accepts this theory.
-But there are numerous examples of seemingly natural talents who, on closer inspection, have in fact clocked up 10,000 hours or more developing their skills in their field of choice.
+But there are numerous examples of seemingly natural talents who, on closer inspection, have in fact clocked up 10,000 hours or more developing their skills.

 This includes virtually everyone from tennis champions and chess grand masters to businessmen and guitarists.